salesforce/OmniXAI/README.md

 ## How to Contribute

 Thank you for your interest in contributing to the library!
-To add a new explanation method into the library, please follow the steps demonstrated in the [documentation](https://opensource.salesforce.com/OmniXAI/latest/omnixai.html#how-to-contribute).
+To add a new explanation method into the library, please follow the steps listed in the [documentation](https://opensource.salesforce.com/OmniXAI/latest/omnixai.html#how-to-contribute).

 ## Technical Report and Citing OmniXAI